Glossary of DBMS

 Attribute

 A column in a table or relation is called an attribute.
 They are the properties/features that define a relation.
-Eg: In a student table, Name, Roll_No and BirthDate are attributes.
+Eg: In a student table, Name, Roll_No, and BirthDate are attributes.
 Attribute dbms

 B+ Tree

-A B+ tree in DBMS is an advanced form of a B-tree that eases insertion, deletion and search of elements due to its balanced nature.
-Unlike a B-tree it stores data pointers only at leaf nodes.
+A B+ tree in DBMS is an advanced form of a B-tree that eases insertion, deletion, and search of elements due to its balanced nature.
+Unlike a B-tree, it stores data pointers only at leaf nodes.
 Due to their structure, DBMS querying is based on these.
 The following diagram shows the structure of a B+ Tree.
 B+ Tree

 Boyce-Codd Normal Form (BCNF)

 A kind of normalization technique that is based on functional dependencies.
 All these dependencies must be explicitly shown through candidate keys.
-It is an extention to 3NF and takes some additional constraints into consideration too.
+It is an extension to 3NF and takes some additional constraints into consideration too.
 Learn more about BCNF in DBMS.

 Candidate Key

 Set of columns with unique values in a table that can uniquely identify a row is called a candidate key.
-To learn more about Candidate key in DBMS, click here.
+To learn more about the Candidate key in DBMS, click here.
 Candidate Key

 Cardinality